 Opportunities will arise in Irish and International high-tech industry roles, including:

 - Design Engineer

 - Software Engineer

-Graduates have been employed by companies including Google, Intel, Oracle, IBM and Boston Scientific.
+Previous graduates have been employed across the technology sectors, including Google, Apple, Intel, Oracle, IBM, Amazon, Accenture, Analog Devices, Maxim, Boston Scientific.

 Please note if you are a non EU student and require a study visa, you are not eligible to apply for part-time programmes as study visas are only granted for full-time programmes.